Bethlehem House

 Support

-• Financial planning and debt management;
+• Financial planning and debt management

-• Forming new friendships and networks; and
+• Forging new friendships and social networks

-• Reintegration planning
+• Reintegration planning for easing into the broader community

-• Rebuilding relationships;
+• Rebuilding relationships

 • Specialist counselling

-For many residents, Bethlehem House is a stable, constant, and safe space from where they can plan for a life ahead free of many of the challenges that first brought them to the home in the first place.
+For many residents, Bethlehem House is a stable, constant and safe space from where they can plan for a life ahead free of many of the challenges that first brought them to the home in the first place.

 We are proud of the work we do in assisting people experiencing homelessness to restart their lives and grateful to everyone who supports our efforts to make such positive outcomes possible.